 Many leaders are praised for their determination to succeed their way and at all costs, but a true leader must be flexible.
 There’s not only one pathway to success.
 Understand the strengths of your team and find success in multiple ways.

 Noll won four Super Bowl rings with the Pittsburgh Steelers in the 1970s.
 And unlike many of his peers in the coaching world, Noll wasn’t obsessed with being the almighty ruler of his team.
 Instead, he fancied himself as a teacher.

 Upton Bell, who was head of player personnel for the Colts when Noll was an assistant to Don Shula, said of Noll: “With him, teaching is the only thing, developing a man to fulfill his potential.
 If he does a good job teaching, winning is the natural by-product.”
 Noll took his love for teaching the game and eventually turned a miserable franchise into one of the most storied brands in the game.
 Like Noll, a leader should find joy in helping an employee reach their potential.
 And like the Steelers proved, success will be a natural by-product.

-We’ll see what we learn from Super Bowl 2017’s leaders but if these three champions show us anything, it’s that inspirational leadership is found in all professions and can be utilized across those lines.
+We’ll see what we learn from Super Bowl 2017’s leaders.
+If these three champions show us anything, it’s that inspirational leadership is found in all professions.
+Nevertheless it can be utilized across those lines.
 Whether you’re rooting for the Patriots or for the Falcons, there are bound to be lessons in leadership on game day.
 Pause and notice what makes certain athletes and coaches great.
 Take those principles and see if they help you and your team reach your Super Bowl sized goals.

 Want to explore your coaching capabilities or how to build a high-performing team?
-Check out our Team USA Experience!
+Check out our Gold Medal Leadership Experience!
 Join us for a journey through leadership development like you’ve never experienced before.